 - Parmesan cheese, salt and pepper

 Combine vinegar, honey and bay leave in a saucepan over medium-high heat; cook until syrupy, 5 minutes (not a second longer or it will not be usable… trust me on this one).

 Melt butter in a large skillet over medium heat, then add sage leaves and walnuts; cook 3 minutes.
 Add 1 cup pasta-cooking water and cook until reduced by half, 2 minutes.
 Toss with ravioli, Parmesan, salt and pepper.
 Drizzle with balsamic syrup.

-Serve this over ravioli or tortellini – doesn’t matter which as it’s all the same to them 😛
+Serve this sage-walnut butter sauce over ravioli or tortellini.
+It doesn’t matter which, as it’s all the same to them. 😛